Heroes of Freeport

 In a dead calm (no wind), a ship that relies on sails has a speed of 0.
 It must be rowed with its own oars, if any.
 In the case of larger vessels, the ship’s boats can tow it at 1/2 mph.

 Ships at sea encounter one another at a set range.
-This typically comes down to weather and other visibility-affecting conditions.
+This typically comes down to the weather or the lighting conditions based on the time of day.

 Maritime Encounter Distance